elec-e8408-mini-project-2025/project-documentation/README.md

 In case GPS data is tracked, the system MUST NOT miss 2 consecutive loggings of location data

-### LilyGo application: Record steps count and convert into travelled distance during the session
+### Smartwatch Application: Record steps count and convert into travelled distance during the session

 While hiking session is active, the system MUST record steps count

 While hiking session is active, the system MUST convert steps count into travelled distance every time data is rendered on touchscreen

-### LilyGo application: Display this data on a smartwatch screen
+### Smartwatch Application: Display this data on a smartwatch screen

 While hiking session is active, the system MUST display step count on display